+Variations of these three different aspects can mostly be constructed independently in a modular manner.
+It is therefore pointless to blindly compare measures of influence that differ by more than one aspect.
+To explain, for instance, why our paper uses {\it conditional} interventions instead of {\it point} interventions, we will compare it to hypothetical modifications of existing measures that would also be based on variance or entropy of a target node, rather than the target metric used in the respective literature.\footnote{We have seen that verbal discussions on causal attribution often blur the importance of {\it all three} aspects, e.g. by claims like `we measure causal impact via Shapley values'.}

-While there exist different valid notions for quantifying causal influence, we want to capture the 'intrinsic' part of a variable to a target quantity of interest within a causal Bayesian network of related variables.
-To explain what we mean by {\it intrinsic}, let's consider the following example.
-One may think of a departure schedule of three trains $A, B, C$, where a delay in train $A$ causes a delay in train $B$ and this, in turn, causes a delay in train $C$.
-If we ask for the 'intrinsic contribution' of $B$ to the delay of $C$, we are not asking for the hypothetical reduction of delay of $C$ if $B$ had arrived on time.
+The crucial aspect of our proposal is what we consider the so-called `intrinsic' contribution.
+We explain this intuition via the following toy example which is paradigmatic for a large class of scheduling processes.
+Consider the schedule of three trains $A, B, C$, where a delay in train $A$ causes a delay of train $B$, which, in turn, causes a delay in train $C$.
+If we ask for the `intrinsic contribution' of $B$ to the delay of $C$, we are not asking for the hypothetical reduction of delay of $C$ if $B$ had arrived on time.
 Instead, we compare the delay of $C$ to the scenario where $B$ does not add any delay in addition to the one that it inherited from $A$.